 If you want to see the petroglyph for yourself, head to the Marietta River Trail Pavilion.
 I would recommend parking in the lot near the exit.
 This provides for easier access.
 Click here for directions.

 Under normal conditions, the carving is accessible without the aid of a boat.
-When I first visited in February, I was able to walk to it without getting my feet wet.
-However, when I was there in late April, I had to wade out.
+When I first visited in February, I could walk to it without getting my feet wet.
+However, I had to wade out when I was there in late April.
 It took some effort, but I did manage to keep my shorts dry.
-If you plan to see the petroglyph, I would strongly suggest appropriate footwear such as water socks or old sneakers.
+If you plan to see the petroglyph, I strongly suggest appropriate footwear, such as water socks or old sneakers.
 A bathing suit or a change of clothes might not be a bad idea either.

 Click here are the exact GPS coordinates of the enigmatic petroglyph.
 Happy adventuring!